Building with Hemp Lime is a two-day course held at Earthship Brighton. It is run in partnership with Brighton Permaculture Trust.

 Hemp lime tutor

-The hemp lime course is led by Alex Sparrow, a director of Hemp-Lime Construct, a UK company specialising in the use of hempcrete alongside other natural building materials.
+The Building with Hemp Lime course is led by Alex Sparrow, a director of Hemp-Lime Construct, a UK company specialising in the use of hempcrete alongside other natural building materials.
 Alex has been building with hempcrete since 2008 and provides consultancy and training to other builders, home owners and architects, as well as regularly speaking about the material at public events and writing on the subject.
-Alex is a co-author of the definitive guide to using this innovative, better-than-zero-carbon building material, The Hempcrete Book: Designing and building with hemp-lime published in October 2014.
+Alex is a co-author of the definitive guide to using this innovative, better-than-zero-carbon building material, The Hempcrete Book: Designing and building with hemp-lime.

 To see details of the course and book a place click here.